JHU-EN-601-644-S25/CardioCrisisCrew/README.md

 - A Mac with Xcode installed
 - An Apple ID (free account is sufficient for development and testing)
 - An iPhone with iOS Developer Mode enabled (for Bluetooth testing)
+- AWS configured with Cognito for app user authentication

 **Note:** A free Apple ID allows you to run the app on your own iPhone for 7 days at a time.
 You'll need to re-sign the app every 7 days.
 A paid Apple Developer account ($99/year) is only required if you want to distribute the app or test on multiple devices.